 Have you been thinking about investing in rental property?
 Hastings Insurance Brokers will research and evaluate the options available to you.

 Do you want to purchase a holiday home in Ireland?
 Are you living abroad and wish to have a house in Ireland for when you come home?
-Hastings Insurance Brokers will provide the best mortgage solutions for your circumstances.
+Hastings Insurance will provide the best mortgage solutions for your circumstances.

 Are you looking to release equity on your mortgage?
 Do you feel you are paying too much on your current mortgage repayments?
-Hastings Insurance Brokers will compare lenders rates to ensure you are getting the best deal available.
+Hastings Insurance will compare lenders rates to ensure you are getting the best deal available.